taylorlapeyre/taylorlapeyre.github.io/resume.md

 *Feb.
 2014 - Present*

-- Worked remotely with the engineering team to develop many features for the site using mainly Ruby on Rails and Backbone.js.
+- Worked remotely with a San Francisco-based engineering team to develop many features for the site using mainly Ruby on Rails and Backbone.js.

 #### Louisiana Biomedical Research Network